Oct 30, 2016—Jan 27, 2017

 Courses

 • Groups as symmetries.
-Examples: cyclic, dihedral, symmetric, matrix groups.
+Examples: cyclic, dihedral, symmetric and matrix groups.

 • Homomorphism.
 Subgroups and normal subgroups.
 Quotient groups.
 Lagrange’s theorem.
 The isomorphism theorems.
 Direct products of groups.